 What you do for a living can be a huge factor in retirement planning.
 Regardless of your income, it’s important to consider how long you can work.
 If the nature of your profession behoves an early retirement date, it’s all the more important to develop a strategic retirement income plan.
 We’re happy to explore insurance and investment options with you — feel free to set up an appointment.

 Begin by estimating your retirement income needs as a percentage of your preretirement household income, or your income replacement rate.
-Often, financial advisors suggest planning to replace about 75 percent of your gross preretirement income to maintain your current lifestyle.
+Often, financial Advisers suggest planning to replace about 75 percent of your gross preretirement income to maintain your current lifestyle.
 That number takes into consideration your decreased living expenses, potentially lower income taxes and no more contributing a portion of your wages toward retirement savings.

 Once you figure out your 75 percent income replacement number, subtract the amount of benefits you’ll get from Social Security.
 The balance — multiplied by how many years you and your spouse expect to live — is what you’ll need to provide from your own savings and resources.
 Don’t forget to consider how your household income would drop if one spouse dies, which generally reduces Social Security and any pension benefits.